vexys001/RandoTracker/docs/UseCases/use_cases.md

 **Preconditions:** User has a list loaded.

-**Postconditions:** The List is reset to its formal state.
+**Postconditions:** The List is reset to its state at the moment of its download.

 **Main Success Scenario:**
-1. User opens the menu.
+1. User selects Reset in the menu.
-2. User selects Reset
-3. The List is reset to its formal state.
+2. The ButtonList is reset to its state at the moment of its download.

 **Extensions:**